Posts

 Image

-The promises of God find their fulfillment in Jesus Christ. “ IN HIM ,” they find their “ yea ” and “ amen .”
-The things that were once “ hidden ” are revealed in the life, words, death, resurrection, and exaltation of the Son of God, the one in whom all the shadows and types prefigured in the Hebrew Bible are actualized.
-All God’s “ mysteries ” are laid bare for all men to see in the Nazarene, especially in his death and resurrection.
+The promises of the Hebrew Bible are fulfilled in the Son of God and Messiah of Israel, Jesus of Nazareth, period .
+The promises of God find their fulfillment in Jesus Christ. “ In him ,” they find their “ Yea ” and “ Amen .”
+The things that were once “ hidden ” are revealed in the life, words, death, resurrection, and exaltation of the Son of God, the one in whom all the shadows and types of the Hebrew Bible are actualized.
+All of God’s “ mysteries ” are laid bare in the Nazarene, especially in his Death and Resurrection.

 Mysteries Unveiled in Jesus